End-to-End Encryption

 Local Encryption

-Data is encrypted on your device before leaving
+Your data gets encrypted on your device before it leaves

 3